viktoriia-sokolenko/exploding-kittens/docs/bva/Deck.md

 * In Other Words, in addition to deck being classified as a Collection (of Cards), if you'd like, it's also a case of the listed Card Types above

-Also, unless specified that I am dealing with  `Duplicates` states, each cards listed below are from different CardTypes.
+Also, unless specified that I am dealing with  `Duplicates` states, each card listed below is from different CardTypes.
 When you see `card2.1` and `card2.2` that means that I am dealing with duplicate cards.

 ## Method 1: `public Card draw()`